-The Offering Common stock offered by us shares.
-Common stock to be outstanding after this offering shares (or shares if the underwriters exercise their option to purchase additional shares of our common stock in full).
-Option to purchase additional shares We have granted the underwriters the option to purchase up to an additional shares of our common stock.
+Common stock and non-voting common stock to be outstanding immediately after this offering shares (of which shares will be common stock) or shares (of which shares will be common stock) if the underwriters exercise their option to purchase additional shares of our common stock in full.

+Option to purchase additional shares

+We have granted the underwriters the option to purchase up to an additional shares of our common stock.
 The underwriters can exercise this option at any time within 30 days after the date of this prospectus.

-Use of proceeds We estimate that our net proceeds from this offering will be approximately \$million (or approximately \$million if the underwriters exercise their option to purchase additional shares of our common stock in full), after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds we receive from this offering to fund our development (i) LP352, including through the completion of our planned Phase 1b/2a clinical trial, (ii) LP143, including through the completion of a Phase 1 clinical trial, (iii) LP659, including through the completion of a Phase 1 clinical trial, (ii) the remainder for additional discovery and preclinical development of additional product candidates and potential additional development of our existing product candidates, as well as headcount costs, working capital and other general corporate purposes.
+Use of proceeds

+We estimate that our net proceeds from this offering will be approximately \$ million million if the underwriters exercise their option to purchase (or approximately \$ additional shares of our common stock in full), after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

+We intend to use the net proceeds we receive from this offering to fund our development of (i) LP352, including through the completion of our planned Phase 1b/2a clinical trial, (ii) LP143, including through the completion of a Phase 1 clinical trial, (iii) LP659, including through the completion of a Phase 1 clinical trial, and (iv) the remainder for additional discovery and preclinical development of additional product candidates and potential additional development of our existing product candidates, as well as headcount costs, working capital and other general corporate purposes.
 See "Use of Proceeds" for additional information.

-Proposed Nasdaq Global Market symbol "LBPH" Risk factors See "Risk Factors" for a discussion of factors you should consider carefully before deciding to invest in our common stock The number of shares of our common stock to b be outstanding after this offering set forth above is based on 8,383,000 shares of our common
+Proposed Nasdaq Global Market symbol

+"LBPH"